-Under our March 2012 termination agreement with Aquestive, Aquestive has the right to receive a royalty amount equal to 10% of any value generated by AZSTARYS, KP484 or KP879, and any product candidates containing SDX, including royalty payments on any license of AZSTARYS, KP484 or KP879, the sale of AZSTARYS, KP484 or KP879 to a third party, the commercialization of AZSTARYS, KP484 or KP879 and the portion of any consideration that is attributable to the value of AZSTARYS, KP484 or KP879 and paid to us or our stockholders in a change of control transaction.
-In connection with the KP415 License Agreement, we paid Aquestive a royalty equal to 10% of the upfront license payment we received in the third quarter of 2019, the regulatory milestone payment we received in the second quarter of 2020 and the regulatory milestone payment we received in April 2021.
+Under our March 2012 termination agreement with Aquestive, Aquestive has the right to receive a royalty amount equal to 10% of any value generated by AZSTARYS, KP484, KP879 or KP1077, and any product candidates containing SDX, including royalty payments on any license of AZSTARYS, KP484, KP879 or KP1077, the sale of AZSTARYS, KP484, KP879 or KP1077 to a third party, the commercialization of AZSTARYS, KP484, KP879 or KP1077 and the portion of any consideration that is attributable to the value of AZSTARYS, KP484, KP879 or KP1077 and paid to us or our stockholders in a change of control transaction.
+In connection with the KP415 License Agreement, we paid Aquestive a royalty equal to 10% of the upfront license payment we received in the third quarter of 2019, the regulatory milestone payment we received in the second quarter of 2020 and the regulatory milestone payments we received in the first and second quarter of 2021.